whyNLP/LCKV/README.md

 To accelerate the training and inference of the model, one could apply the liger kernel supported by `transformers` library.
 See more details [here](https://huggingface.co/docs/transformers/v4.45.2/en/trainer#liger-kernel).

 > [!NOTE]
-> The rotary embedding is not supported in the current implementation.
-We are working on integrating the rotary embedding kernel with the Layer-Condensed KV Cache.
+> The liger kernel of rotary embedding is not supported in the current implementation.
+We are working on integrating the rotary embedding liger kernel with the Layer-Condensed KV Cache.

 ### Configuration